vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 ## Basics for Red Team Ops

-* **Be familiar with Network Pentesting ( till cover privilege escalation, post-exploitation and clearing tracks.
+* **Be familiar with Network Pentesting ( till  privilege escalation, post-exploitation and clearing tracks.
 This gonna help you in Red Team Methodology, so you may able to adopt things more deeper )** .

+* **Requires practice and deep understanding cause Red Team Operations are totally Real-World and there's tons of things to explore !!!** .
-*  **Always be willing to research and learn new things** .
+*  **Always be willing to research and learn new things daily** .
 * **If you're good with obfuscation before, It might help you in long run** .
 [OPTIONAL - You can learn or figure-out it after getting into Red-Team Operations too :)]
 * **Mindset - Nothing is Secure** .